-Winter Season – Boys Basketball, Girls Basketball, Unified Basketball*, Boys Fencing, Girls Fencing, Boys Indoor Track, Girls Indoor Track, Unified Bowling* (North Hunterdon only), Cheerleading*, Wrestling*, Girls Swimming, Boys Swimming.
+Winter Season – Boys Basketball, Girls Basketball, Unified Basketball*, Boys Fencing, Girls Fencing, Boys Indoor Track, Girls Indoor Track, Unified Bowling* (North Hunterdon only), Cheerleading*, Boys Wrestling, Girls Wrestling, Girls Swimming, Boys Swimming.

-Spring Season – Baseball, Softball, Boys Lacrosse, Girls Lacrosse, Boys Golf, Girls Golf, Boys Tennis, Boys Track & Field, Girls Track & Field, Unified Track and Field* (Voorhees only)
+Spring Season – Baseball, Softball, Boys Lacrosse, Girls Lacrosse, Boys Golf, Girls Golf, Boys Tennis, Boys Track & Field, Girls Track & Field, Unified Track and Field* (Voorhees only), and Boys Volleyball